JongkukLee/JongkukJayLeeStudy/contents/algorithm.md

 |3	    |3>2,true |5      |3	  |5	  |
 |4	    |2>2,false|5      |3	  |5	  |

-When we compare between recusive fibonacci function and non-recusive fibonacci function, the soruce of the recusive function is simpler and readable.
-However, recusive function should be spent more cost to call funtion itself repeatly.
-So, when not repeating the recusive function too much, use the recusive function; otherwise, use the non-recusive function.
+When we compare between a recusive fibonacci function and a non-recusive fibonacci function, the soruce of the recusive function is simpler and readable.
+However, the recusive function should be spent more cost to call funtion itself repeatly.
+So, when not repeating to call function too much, use the recusive function; otherwise, use the non-recusive function.